 Writing a Horizon 2020 proposal is an intense process, which requires time and dedication to the goal: deliver high quality documents, in alignment with the EC templates, and thus, increase the possibilities for an EU funded project.
-In this article, we have put together advice and tips to facilitate the writing process, trying to cover both single partner (e.g. EIC Accelerator) and collaborative (e.g. Fast Track-to-Innovation, Thematic Priorities) projects.
+Here we have put together advice and tips to facilitate the writing process, trying to cover both single partner and collaborative projects.

 How much time is needed to write such a proposal?

 Although it depends on each programme (EIC Accelerator and FTI require a 30-page document, while Thematic Priorities and the new Green Deal a 70-page one), 6 weeks could be considered a minimum for such a writing process (8 weeks for the larger projects).
 Apparently, experienced writers could deliver a quite complete first draft in 3-4 weeks, but it is common sense that the more time you dedicate for EU research to strengthen specific aspects (like State-of-the-art, market analysis / trends, geographical segmentation) the closer you are to receive the EU Grant.
 A key point, especially in collaborative projects, is that the progress is not fully depending on the writer but also in external parameters, such as material to be provided from one partner or feedback on the drafts from the partner(s).

 How to start writing a Horizon 2020 project?

 A well-organized preparation is crucial before you actually start filling pages.
 Below we present 3 key steps that will enhance the writing efficiency of a H2020 proposal.

 - Study well the writing criteria of the respective programme and ensure that you keep yourself updated with the latest EC templates.

 - Create a template of the document, where you will insert all the sections and the sub-sections required by the EC.